jjatria/cpran-www/docs/plugins/index.md

 ## Registering a plugin

 There is currently no streamlined process for registering a plugin with CPrAN, but this does not mean that your plugin cannot be registered!

+There are only two requirements for registration: the URL to a publicly accessible git repository, and that the repository uses semantic version tags (of the format `v1.2.3` or `1.2.3`).

-Please [contact us](mailto:jjatria@gmail.com) and we can take it from there.
+If you don't already have a repository for the data, then we can assist in its creation and registration.
+Either way, [get in touch](mailto:jjatria@gmail.com) and we can take it from there.

 ## See also